RACING FOR AWARENESS:

 Yes, it’s exactly what it sounds like.

-150,000 bags of these limited-edition peanuts will be handed out at the Testicular Cancer Awareness Foundation booth at the Indianapolis Motor Speedway.
-It’s a fun way to start conversations about testicular cancer awareness and early detection.
+80,000 bags of these limited-edition peanuts were handed out at the Testicular Cancer Awareness Foundation booth at the Indianapolis Motor Speedway.
+It was a fun way to start conversations about testicular cancer awareness and early detection.

 Our Racing & Industry Collaborations